prathibha07/EVA_Projects/project4/readme.md

 Since MaxPooling leads to loss of information, it is preferred to use at 3 to 5 layers after the first convolutional layer, where the information regarding edges and gradient is bound to be available in a large network.
 Performing MaxPooling before edges or gradients leads to drop in accuracy of the network.

 12. Concept of Transition Layers :
+Max pooling and 1x1 conv layers used together make up the transitional layers in the transition block.
+To overcome the problem of lrge number of kernels which leads to large parameters, 1x1 conv layer is added to reduce the number of channels by linearly combining them multiple times, along with max pooling to reduce the channel dimension.

 13. Position of Transition Layer :
+Transition layer is positioned after a layer when global receptive field has reached 7x7 (empirically found).
+The logic and intuition of transition layer is explained above.

 14. Number of Epochs and when to increase them :
 Number of epochs can be increased when accuracy of the network should be increased.
 But increasing can also lead to overfitting.
 Larger number of epochs  : Increases the computation time and sometime lead to accuracy drop of the model.

 15. DropOut :
 Randomly dropping out nodes during training.
 These units are not considered during a particular forward or backward pass.
 At each training stage, individual nodes are either dropped out of the net with probability 1-p or kept with probability p.